croquet/microverse/README.md

    * sending the copied URL to a friend, to load in their own browser, or
    * clicking the hamburger menu at top right, and pointing your phone camera at the QR code that appears.
 4. All browser tabs with the same URL are in the same world.
 As you navigate in any tab, everyone else can see your avatar.
 As you interact with objects, everyone else can see you interacting.

-## Serve a world from your own computer

 The worlds on the Croquet server cannot be modified by you.
 But if you are a developer who already has the tools `git` and `npm`, follow these steps to get a taste of how straightforward it is to set up your own shareable worlds: